davidseah/davidseah.github.io/_posts/2018-02-21-Exceptions-Basics.md

 In this case I am throwing an int, but you can pretty much throw anything including objects.

-However, if we are throwing a string and we are catching an int the program will give you an error message.
+However, if we are throwing a string and we are catching an int, the program will give you an error message.

 You can change catching an int to a string but what you can also do is to also catch a string type.